 This was a guest blog post first featured on OCSI’s blog on 17th June 2019 and is independent of OCSI Amidst the wider ‘data revolution’, the UK’s third sector is undergoing a significant shift in the way that data is gathered, used and shared.
 As many third sector organisations are inherently spatial in nature (through…… Continue reading OCSI Blog – the power of spatial data for third sector orgs

-On 14th November the UK’s first Data for Good conference took place in Birmingham and I gave a ‘quick intro’ session to mapping tools for civil society organisations.
-I ran through 3 examples, and thought it may be useful to provide links to the data sets and the tools.
-All 3 are free for the…… Continue reading Mapping tools for charities
+On 10-12th May 2021 the UK’s second Data for Good conference took place online and I gave a ‘how to’ session on mapping tools for civil society organisations.
+I ran through some examples, and thought it may be useful to provide links to the data sets and the tools.
+Some are free, and some require…… Continue reading Mapping tools for charities

 Thanks to a suggestion from Pauline at RnR Organisation, I decided to have a go at mapping all registered charities in the West Midlands.
 The map shows all 13,653 charities that were registered with the Charity Commission in September 2016, and had registered with a postcode that falls within the West Midlands.
 The layers tab on the…… Continue reading Mapped: charities in the West Midlands using QGIS/Leaflet